 The purpose of this chapter is to provide you with an overview of the ORFEO Toolbox system.
 We recommend that you read this chapter to gain an appreciation for the breadth and area of application of OTB.
 In this chapter, we will make reference either to OTB features or ITK features without distinction.
 Bear in mind that OTB uses ITK as its core element, so all the fundamental elements of OTB come from ITK.
 OTB extends the functionalities of ITK for the remote sensing image processing comunity.
 We benefit from the Open Source development approach chosen for ITK, which allows us to provide an impressive set of functionalities with much lesser effort than it would have been the case in a closed source universe!

 The ORFEO Toolbox consists of several subsystems.
 A brief description of these subsystems follows.
 Later sections in this chapter—and in some cases additional chapters—cover these concepts in more detail.
-(Note: in the previous chapter two other modules—OTB-Documents and OTB-Wrapping were briefly described.)
+(Note: in the previous chapter, another module—OTB-Documents is briefly described.)

 This section describes some of the core concepts and implementation features found in ITK and therefore also in OTB.

 Generic programming is a method of organizing libraries consisting of generic—or reusable—software components .
 The idea is to make software that is capable of “plugging together” in an efficient, adaptable manner.
 The essential ideas of generic programming are containers to hold data, iterators to access the data, and generic algorithms that use containers and iterators to create efficient, fundamental algorithms such as sorting.
 Generic programming is implemented in C++ with the template programming mechanism and the use of the STL Standard Template Library .